 Contestants participate in both solo and concerto rounds as well as Master Classes in each age category.
-Winners have earned performance opportunities in Vienna, London, Rome, Carnegie Hall (NYC), Florida, Denver, Snowmass, San Francisco, as well as Palm Springs and Palm Desert, California.
+Winners have earned performance opportunities in Vienna, London, Rome, Carnegie Hall – Weill Hall (NYC), Florida, Denver, Snowmass, CO, San Francisco, as well as Cathedral City, Palm Desert, Palm Springs, and Rancho Mirage, California.

 In 2001 the Competition was reorganized and renamed The Virginia Waring International Piano Competition in honor of a beloved desert resident who enjoyed a long and successful musical career.
 Virginia (Mrs. Fred) Waring toured extensively as part of the duo-piano team of Morley and Gearhart.
-An ardent supporter of the Competition for many years, the results of her leadership continue to be of immense value.
+Virginia remained actively involved with artistic matters of the competition until her death in 2013.
 (Click here for bio of Virginia Waring.)

-A special category in the Senior Division is devoted to performances of the music of Ernst Krenek, the Austrian composer who for many years made the desert his home.
-Sponsored by the Krenek Society and the composer’s widow, the winner in this category performs in Vienna and in Steyr, Austria.
+From 2005 to 2013, a special category in the Senior Division was devoted to performances of the music of Ernst Krenek, the Austrian composer who for many years made Palm Springs his home.
+Sponsored by the Krenek Society and the composer’s widow, Gladys Krenek, the winner in this category performed in Vienna and in Steyr, Austria.

 College of the Desert was the Competition’s home through 2005.
 The McCallum Theatre is a partner in presenting the winners.
 In 2007, the Competition moved to larger facilities at the Palm Desert Campus of California State University, San Bernardino.